 Chrysler's financial results come two weeks after bigger rival General Motors Co reported a $4.3 billion net loss from its own emergence from a government-supported bankruptcy in July through the end of 2009.

-Analysts expect Ford to report a first-quarter profit when it releases results next Tuesday.
-GM expects to report its first-quarter results in mid May.
+Analysts expect Ford to report a first-quarter profit when it releases results on Tuesday.
+GM expects to report its first quarter results in mid May.

 Fiat acquired an initial 20 percent stake in Chrysler and operational control in return for providing Chrysler with its fuel-efficient technology and platforms.
 Fiat's stake can increase to 35 percent as it meets restructuring goals.

-(Reporting by Soyoung Kim and David Bailey; Editing by Derek Caney and Maureen Bavdek)
+(Reporting by Soyoung Kim and David Bailey; Editing by Lisa Von Ahn and Derek Caney)